wooster-core/Documentation/OBS: Recording Basics.md

 # ONE-BUTTON STUDIO
 ## **How to Do a Basic Video Recording:**
 *Compiled and Converted to MarkDown by Komal Mesvani.
-Edited by Katie Randazzo.*
+Edited by Katie Randazzo and Komal Mesvani.*

 1. Take your USB drive and insert it into the USB outlet by the computer.
 <p><img src="https://github.com/wooster-core/Documentation/blob/master/images/image.OBS_basic.insert-drive.jpg?raw=true" width=250></p>